 Yet sometimes, a mispronunciation has with time become the correct one.
 Jekyll in The Strange Case of Dr. Jekyll and Mr. Hyde is today “JECK-uhl” but was originally “JEEK-uhl”.
 The T in Voldemort was meant to be silent, but it was pronounced in the Harry Potter films.
 The surname of Dr. Seuss was supposed to be “ZOICE,” but after people kept saying “SOOSE” he gave up trying to correct them.

 Mispronouncing a word when reading is nothing to be ashamed of.
-We have all been there, including me.
+We’ve all been there, including me.
 This quote/image has been shared frequently on social media:

 For us writers, there are steps we can take to help readers pronounce words correctly.
 Here are some personal recommendations.
 First, make sure you know the proper (or your preferred) pronunciation, especially if you think people will likely mispronounce it.
 If you have several names and/or words you believe will be hard to pronounce (such as within fantasy or science-fiction), it might be a good idea to include a pronunciation guide.
 With works where there are fewer such words, an easier method could be incorporating the pronunciations into the text or dialogue (if you’re writing for the stage or screen, actors will be enabled to pronounce them for you – just make sure you let them know how you want them said).
 That way, incorrect pronunciations don’t become correct ones.